 Steve writes and lectures on finance and international related tax topics and also participates actively in the tax committee and other initiatives of the Structured Finance Industry Group and other industry and bar-related organizations.

-Johanna Jacob, an associate in Orrick’s San Francisco office, is a member of the Intellectual Property Group.
-Johanna's practice focuses on patent infringement litigation in federal district courts and the United States International Trade Commission, trade secrets, copyright, and complex commercial disputes.
+Johanna Jacob, an attorney in Orrick’s San Francisco office, is a member of the Intellectual Property Group.
+Her practice focuses on patent infringement litigation in federal district courts and the United States International Trade Commission, trade secrets, copyright, and complex commercial disputes.

 Prior to law school, Johanna conducted neuro-physiological research in the Vision Center Laboratory at the Salk Institute.
-During her time at Boston University, she researched cellular signaling in prostate cancer at the Cancer Research Center in Boston University’s School of Medicine.
-She also externed at Macropore Biosurgery in San Diego and in the Aerospace and Mechanical Engineering laboratory at Boston University.
+During her time at Boston University, Johanna researched cellular signaling in prostate cancer at the Cancer Research Center in Boston University’s School of Medicine.
+Johanna also externed at Macropore Biosurgery in San Diego and in the Aerospace and Mechanical Engineering laboratory at Boston University.

 Richard Jacobsen, Deputy Head of Orrick's global Commercial Litigation practice, has litigated a wide variety of matters in federal and state trial and appellate courts, and in arbitrations before the AAA and LCIA.

 He has argued numerous appeals at the State and Federal levels and also has experience representing clients before federal and state regulators.
 He represents clients in diverse industries, including many that are highly regulated, such as the finance, pharmaceutical, biotechnology, chemical, computer and consumer goods industries.
 His past and present clients include Credit Suisse, Wyeth, The Dow Chemical Company, Microsoft, DISH Network, Amazon.com, and Acer Inc. Much of his practice involves the intersection of litigation and public policy advocacy.
 Mr. Jacobsen's cases have received widespread media attention in the Wall Street Journal, the New York Times, and Reuters, among others.
 The Legal 500 recognized Mr. Jacobsen for his work in "General Commercial Disputes," citing his "strong financial institution and corporate client base."